Assaf368/Assaf368/README.md

 I recently successfully completed an in-depth course in full stack development.
 I worked on personal projects that boosted my skills up even more!

-* 🌍  I'm based in Ra'nana
+* 🌍  I'm based in Ra'anana

 ### Skills